rmdtech/ASE-Summ2/README.md

 One of the first stages of the project was setting up ticket templates, these templates ensured tickets were created with consistent format and information by prefilling specific questions/headings each time a new ticket was created.
 To make sure these templates were as relevant as possible, I create three separate templates for each type of issue, "feature", "bug" and "admin":
 ![templates](https://github.com/user-attachments/assets/31f2bdad-79fc-46d9-9de3-30e6dc5c77b3)

 The below screenshot shows an example of the blank "feature" template, prior to filling in the details.
-The template includes four primary sections, Description, Objectives, Dependencies, and Notes, these pre-defined fields reduce the time needed to create detailed tickets, streamlining the process and minimising missed information by prompting the author to think about each heading and what information would be most suitable.
+The template includes four primary sections, Description, Objectives, Dependencies, and Notes; these predefined fields reduce the time needed to create detailed tickets, streamlining the process and minimising missed information by prompting the author to think about each heading and what information would be most suitable.

 ![feature template](https://github.com/user-attachments/assets/12df1b52-3e3e-40c0-b783-1c9d1f6921d3)